 To return to these open questions, we conclude with the following observations.
-First, we suggest that the study of hacking as a practice of ethical and technical enskilment can be advanced to describe and interpret manifestations of hacking outside the Euro-American centres of technical and discursive production on digital technology.
-Such work is necessary if we seek to displace the imperial imperative of digital technology, which often transforms sociotechnical difference into resemblance (or poorly made copy) in other parts of the world.
+First, we suggest that the study of hacking as a practice of ethical and technical enskillment can be advanced to describe and interpret manifestations of hacking outside the Euro-American centres of technical and discursive production on digital technology.
+Such work is necessary if we seek to displace the imperial imperative of digital technology, which often transforms sociotechnical difference into resemblance (or poorly made copy of Euro-American “sources”) in other parts of the world.

-Anthropological studies of the global circulation of digital technologies and expert technologists have demonstrated the naturalisation of Euro-American assumptions in digital design: from user interfaces to data models; assumptions of usefulness of particular technologies based on the prestige of their place of creation; and the imposition of particular projects from centres of production to disconnected peripheries of the global South (Chan 2013, Takhteyev 2012, Xiang 2007, Murillo Rosado 2015).
+Anthropological studies of the global circulation of digital technologies and expert technologists have demonstrated the naturalisation of Euro-American assumptions in digital design: from user interfaces to data models; assumptions of usefulness of particular technologies based on the prestige of their place of creation; and the imposition of particular projects from centres of production to disconnected peripheries of the global South (Chan 2013, Takhteyev 2012, Xiang 2007, Murillo 2015).
 We suggest that such assumptions might well be built into the global stack of power we describe above, and to look to different traditions would be to ask how hacks themselves might be hacked.

 The recent past of hacking clearly overlaps with other practices–those of piracy, activism (whether labelled cyber-activism or hacktivism), trolling, leaking, and breaching.
-Such practices should be understood not as simple forms of hacking, but as part of a topology of power which is locally stable, but historically changing.
-If history has tended towards the stabilisation of forms of power, the manifest speed and ease with which the contemporary topology can be stretched and deformed suggests a perpetual oscillation or turbulence, limited only by the energy and enthusiasm that can be committed to the various practices of invention, inversion, enforcement, or regulation.
-Secondly, we suggest that the widespread embrace of hacking reflects changes in two traditional domains of study: work and political action.
+Such practices should be understood not as simple forms of hacking, but as part of a topology of power that is locally stable, but historically changing.
+If history has tended towards the stabilisation of forms of power, the manifest speed and ease with which the contemporary topology can be stretched and deformed suggests a perpetual oscillation or turbulence, limited only by the energy and enthusiasm that can be committed to the various practices of invention, inversion, enforcement, figuration, or regulation.
+Secondly, we suggest that the widespread embrace of hacking reflects changes in three traditional domains of study: work, education, and political action.
 The language of hacking and the question of hacker personhood provides a window on the changing meaning of work, career, and expertise.
 Rather than a life-long career, grounded in training and acquisition of expertise, maintained through repeated trials of problem-solving within the basic framework of the division of labour, the embrace of “hacking” (as in the case of the Hack Desk) is clear evidence of anxieties about work that is temporary, flexible, transient, and often includes highly individualised ways of demonstrating one’s creativity.
 They remain focused on problem-solving, but disdain a division of labour and a hierarchy of expertise, which often mirrors actual changes in work environments in the last several decades (Boltanski & Chiapello 2005).
 In this respect, hacker personhood may represent a vanguard of sorts for changes affecting large parts of a global labour force.

 By contrast, when hacker personhood is considered in light of political action, it highlights a different set of changes, and possibly a political threshold which might be described as a new form of sabotage.
 It is this aspect—especially under the label of hacktivism—which raises the central question of the link between hackers and hacking, precisely because of the proliferation of hacks that can simultaneously be used for diametrically opposed political purposes.
-Sabotage does not always imply a form of class resistance—it is also often a competitive tactic within capitalism and a form of warfare engaged in by state actors.
+Sabotage does not always imply a form of class resistance and consciousness—it is also often a competitive tactic within capitalism and a form of warfare engaged in by state actors.
 But whether this form of hacking-as-sabotage is related to the production of a particular form of hacker personhood remains an open question.